bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

     unzip -o bftools.zip && \
     rm bftools.zip
 ```
-Add symbolic links in `/usr/local/bin/`.
-Now the BioFormats tools will be availabe in your PATH.
+No need to configure the bftools.
+We only need to add symbolic links in `~/bin`, this will make the BioFormats availabe within your PATH.
 Adding the bftools to your PATH is obligatory for the slideToolkit to find its dependencies.

 ```
 mkdir -p ~/bin/ && ln -s -f -v ~/usr/bftools/bfconvert ~/bin/ && \